Satiankit96/Data-Science/IBM/1. Data Science/Week 2/Week_2_2_Deep_Learning_ML.md

 Data science is the process of extraxcting knowledge out of a huge data set.
 It's an interdisciplinary field involving mathematics, statistical analysis, data visualization, machine learning, and more.
 This encompases the entire data processing methodology.

+Neural networks and deep learning
+Neural networks - Approach to immitate the human brain.
+Building complex networks that can be trained.
+They require high compute.

+Deep Learning - Multi layered neural networks.
+Speech recognition and learning.
+Image recognition.

+Regression Models